 Our low charges have allowed high retail margins and subsequently a large number of retailers have been attracted to operate on our network.
 These high margins mean our prices, and any changes to them are largely obscured.
 (Waipa charges comprise on average only about 30% of the retail price paid by domestic consumers as compared with about 39% nationally.)
 Any price differentials between controlled and uncontrolled tariffs need to be large if they are to be effective at the retail level.
 This further argues against the implementation of sophisticated fine tuned tariffs with subtle pricing signals which will be swamped by retailer charges even if the line component is passed through transparently.
-There is also no requirement for retailers to pass through line charges and they are able to repackage Waipa's tariffs as they see fit.
+There is also no requirement for retailers to pass through line charges and they are able to repackage Waipa's tariffs them as they see fit.
+Retailers also argue that the large number of complex line tariffs they have to deal with increase their transaction costs and mitigate against the introduction of 'smart tariffs'.
 Waipa believes its simple tariff structure, as well as low prices, has been effective in providing our consumers with a high level of retail competition for their business.

 One project where customers have expressed a need for increased service quality and a willingness to pay for it is the Te Awamutu reinforcement project.
 The need for improvement has been expressed in public meetings held with Transpower to explain the reasons, and arrange a suitable time, for planned maintenance of the single 110kV transmission line and terminating equipment supplying Te Awamutu.
 This has been augmented by lobbying by the Te Awamutu Chamber of Commerce and individual business owners (fast food outlets, petrol/diesel service stations, motels and other accommodation outlets, etc.), management of health issues (water and sewerage pumping) for the Waipa District Council created by the extended outages, and our owners the Waipa Networks Trust.
 The willingness to pay has been tested through our Annual Customer Survey where the majority of respondents, over a long period of time, have been willing to pay more for a second supply line.
-This project will improve the reliability and security of supply for the Te Awamutu GXP and was completed in 2016.
+This project will improve the reliability and security of supply for the Te Awamutu GXP and is due to be complete in 2016.